-In the project folder explorer on the left of the Visual Studio shell user interface, select "Devices" within the element "I/O", then right-click to open a context menu and select "Scan" or start the action via in the
+In the project folder explorer of the Visual Studio shell user interface on the left, select "Devices" within element "I/O", then right-click to open a context menu and select "Scan" or start the action via menu bar.
+The TwinCAT System Manager may first have to be set to "Config mode" via menu "TwinCAT" → "Restart TwinCAT (Config mode)".